Skip to contents

 run

-Optional positive integer giving the run index to extract from a SolutionSet.
+Optional positive integer giving the run index to extract.
 If NULL, all runs are returned when available.

 Value

 A data.frame with one row per feature, or one row per feature–run combination when multiple runs are present.
-The returned table always includes the columns total_available, benefit, loss, net, and total.
+The returned table includes, when available or derivable, the columns baseline_total, selected_baseline, selected_amount_after, selected_benefit, selected_loss, selected_net, and selected_fraction_of_baseline.

 Details